- What is LVC?

 Founded in 1979 as a ministry of Luther Place Memorial Church, and sustained and nurtured by that congregation, Lutheran Volunteer Corps is a Christian ministry steeped in Lutheran traditions and theology, but open to persons of all faith traditions.
 It is the intent of Lutheran Volunteer Corps to maintain affiliation with the Evangelical Lutheran Church in America (ELCA).
 On this firm foundation Lutheran Volunteer Corps continues to grow and serve the community.
 (From LVC Bylaw, Section 5)

-LVC is the most religiously diverse faith-based volunteer program in the US.
-Recently about half of LVC Volunteers are Lutheran and the other half come from a variety of other religious and spiritual traditions, and atheism or agnosticism.
+Recently about one-third of LVC Volunteers are Lutheran, one-third are from other Christian denominations and the last one-third come from a variety of other religious and spiritual traditions, and atheism or agnosticism.
 LVC is also not under the authority of any particular church organization and is governed by an independent, national board of directors (most of whom are Lutheran and some of whom are not).

 How is LVC different from other volunteer programs?